Flekay/The-Farmer-Was-Replaced/polyculture-wood/README.md

 # Polyculture Wood
 This is a script that are used to farm Wood using polyculture.

-Current world record 443k items/min.
+## functions

+### popwood.py
+This script is the same as `popcarrot.py` but for wood.

 ## Benchmarks
 | file          | items/min |
 | ------------- | --------- |
 | popwood.py    | 556k      |

-## popwood.py
-This script is the same as `popcarrot.py` but for wood.